GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 + The LBS.py is working only in the GenerateData.blend file
 + The Visualize_mesh.py working only in the OnlyVisualization.blend file

+<H2> Warning </H2>
+The GenerateData.blend is not in this repository. you can find the file in the google drive at this link

 <H2> Requirements to run  </H2>
 The versions of the libraries to run the code appears below